geelweb/geelweb-django-contactform/README.rst

 |Build status| |Documentation Status|

-Django app to manage simple contact form
+Django app to manage simple contact form On Django >= 3 projects.

 Detailed documentation is in the "docs" directory.